appernetic/hugo-bootstrap-premium/README.md

 * I couldn't use uibModalInstance.
 Somehow dots is escaped in variables that are between script tags in Hugo compiled html files.
 So it was not possible to pass url's from the config file to the angular app.
 * I had to use angular-modal-service and couldn't get animation to work.
 So therefore no animations!
 * I could only get $location.absUrl() to work in Angular so I had to do my own function to make the modal to work in the preview (in Appernetic).

+### Bugs

+* If the POST url is wrong you will not get the error message in the popover.
+Instead you get a success message or only an error in the browser console such as: XMLHttpRequest cannot load https://zapier.com/hooks/.
+No 'Access-Control-Allow-Origin' header is present on the requested resource.
+Origin 'http://preview.appernetic.io' is therefore not allowed access.
+The response had HTTP status code 404.

 ## Tips